Ethanboyz/Bittorrent-Client/writeups/torrent-parser-writeup.md

 ## Usage
 - run make

-- in project root run
+- in bin/ run the below
-./torrent-demo ./pathToTorrentFile/example.torrent
+./torrent-demo ./path_To_A_TorrentFile/example.torrent

 ## TODO and NOTES